gustavo-b/docker-dotnet-sonarscanner/README.md

 dotnet sln ConsoleApplication1.sln add ConsoleApplication1.csproj
 ```

-Take login token from sonarqube server, change working directory to project directory and run this code;
+Get a login token from your SonarQube server or SonarCloud project, and run this code in the project directory that you wish to analyze:

 ```
 docker run --name dotnet-scanner -it --rm -v $(pwd):/project \